Aidana999/Justproject/README.md

 # FIFTEEN-GAME
-This project is for the course CS102
+This project is for course CS102.
-Athor: Aidana Mirlan kyzy
+Author: Aidana Mirlan kyzy